0z-cloud/vx/README.md

 * Full IaC support via Ansible Cloud API modules.
 * Ready to use, just add your services and declare infrastructure.
 * Simple to understand solution template provides complete CI/CD/QA.
-* Multimple ways to use a many roles, zones, clusters, networks.
+* Multimple ways to use  many roles, zones, clusters, networks.
-* K8 & Docker Swarm support - you can have a multiple clusters in one environment.
+* K8 & Docker Swarm support - you can have  multiple clusters in one environment.
 * You can have multiple virtual environments on one virtual cloud infrastructure placement.
 * Easy template for build, bootstrap, develop, deploy and test your infrastructure.
-* Have a TeamCity ready to import configuration with full process with simple CI/CD/QA pipeline.
+* Have a TeamCity ready to import configuration with full process with a simple CI/CD/QA pipeline.
 * Network balancer included - keepalived, haproxy, nginx, etc
 * PCI DSS Compliance initial support modules.
 * Firewall zero-in inside based on Shorewall.
-* Many other stuff like rabbitmq/tarantool/redis/etc clusters.
+* Much other stuff like rabbitmq/tarantool/redis/etc clusters.
 * GlusterFS as NFS shared storage.
-* Provides single point in development process.
+* Provides single point in the development process.
 * All configurations fully generated - for local development and environments.
 * You can use different CI/CD tools for use, - TeamCity, Jenkins, Gitlab-CI, etc.
-* Storing builded docker images possible to different registries - gitlab, registryv2, nexus, etc.
+* Storing built docker images possible to different registries - gitlab, registryv2, nexus, etc.
 ```

 ### Markdown constants